hexbatch/apple-core/core-docs/step-4-actions/server-api.md

 If all is ok, then a token is generated and given back.
 A user can only do one server, this is because that user is the server here.

-servers have a default rate api and time set to not allow any calls
+servers have a default rate api and time set to not allow any calls.
+The target server, will also call the originating server to register itself, and can pass in any schedule here

 ## get server
 The logged-in user, or his admin group, can get details about the server associated with them, including that token generated above.
 This token is what is sent to the action call

-# delete server
+## delete server
 The logged-in user only can remove the server associated with him, this also removes any protected tokens.
 Or a user on this server with admin role can do that.

-# edit server
+## edit server
 Someone with a server admin role can edit this server to have rate api and a schedule set to anything

-# call action
+## call action
 the logged in server/user can call this, with its token and the element guid and the remote user guid .
 If the action,element, and element type match up for existing and levels, the action is run

-# user register
+## The server registers a user
-the logged in server or its admin group can register the user guid from here as also there, and get a token back if not revoked but exising, will get previous token.
-If revoked gets new token
+the logged in server or its admin group can register the user guid from here as also being used there.
+This make a token just for that user and server.
+If one already is made , that is the one returned.
+This token will not represent the user here, in calls for actions to be done, until that user gives permission.

-# user give permission
+## user give permission
-The user who is registered gives permission to use that token, that user is logged in for this call, not server.
+The user who is registered gives permission to use that token in called actions from that server.
 The user is associated with that token.
 Optional time to live

+When the action is called by the server user or its admin group, that token is passed in to show this call is being made on behalf of that user.

-# user revoke permission
+## user revoke permission
-the user who is registerd refuses that token, so the token is deleted (revoked) and will not be associated with that user
+can be called by the server or token's user, or their  admin groups, will delete this token so further use on that server will not be associated with the token's  user

+## The user registers on a server
+The user can give his uuid, and the server url he is from.
+Then that server this call is made on will contact the other server to register it.
+The user then has to give permission.